Heading for the light at the end of the tunnel…

 We aim to help everyone develop or relearn living skills that will support them if and when they return to more independent living.
 Current clients who for various reasons are less likely to live independently in the future also find these exercises very stimulating and our budgeting and planning sessions often lead to healthy debate about lifestyle choices and the economy as a whole.

 However, it’s not all work either and people here have a full social schedule as well.
-Long term alcohol abuse can often lead to social withdrawal so we encourage everyone to be part of the in-house community as well as to make friends outside of the home through clubs, volunteering, classes and the church.
-We also strongly encourage and often assist people with staying in touch with, or getting back in contact with, their families and old friends.
-Visitors are made very welcome and often join us for lunch or events.
+Long term alcohol abuse can often lead to social withdrawal so we encourage everyone to be part of the in-house community as well as to make friends outside of the home.
+COVID-19 has obviously made that more challenging, but we have become very creative about assisting people with staying in touch with, or getting back in contact with, their families and old friends.

 Arts & Crafts sessions mean that our clients are involved in a variety of projects; painting, creating collages and mosaics, making jewellery and a wide variety of other projects.
 Many of our clients find this very relaxing and therapeutic.